- About Us

 If a couple isn’t married or doesn’t wish to get married, they may sign a cohabitation agreement that protects certain assets and interests throughout the life of the relationship.
 Many couples tend to share homes and other property.
 The cohabitation agreement outlines what belongs to who and what should be done with specific assets if the relationship would terminate.

-If you need to have a cohabitation agreement created, an experienced Duluth family law lawyer can help you.
-What your attorney will do for you is draft the agreement based on your unique situation so that the two of you have something in place that protects you both in the event the relationship would end.
+If you need to have a cohabitation agreement created, an experienced Duluth cohabitation agreements lawyer can help you.
+What your Duluth cohabitation agreement attorney will do for you is draft the agreement based on your unique situation so that the two of you have something in place that protects you both in the event the relationship would end.

 Cohabitation agreements are not only for those who have a significant amount of assets or a lot of money.
 Individuals of all income levels can benefit from cohabitation agreements.
 Here are some instances of when one is necessary: